-Students will eat in their classroom, family-style, with their teachers.
+Students will eat in designated campus locations, family-style, with their teachers.
 Teachers use this time to chat with students, teach good table manners, conduct conferences with students, as well as eat.

-Students may either bring a lunch from home, or they may purchase a lunch through our lunch program.
+Students may either bring a cold lunch from home, or they may purchase a lunch through our lunch program.
 Students will not have access to a microwave.
 GVA contracts with Revolution Foods for healthy options for your child.
-To enroll in our lunch program, please refer to the beginning of the year email, visit the front office and speak with the office manager, or go to www.greatvalleyacademy.com.
+To enroll in our lunch program, please refer to the beginning of the year email from Food Services, visit into the front office and speak with the office manager, or go to www.greatvalleyacademy.com.